orbitmines/archive/projects/Writing - 2024. A first demonstration of Rays by implementing Aleks Kissingers' Chyp (Cospans of HYPergraphs).md

 	- Simple example of infinitely finding terminals, or a reference to 'nothing - infinitely'.
 	- If both are references, allow deref of both in parallel? - for later probably
 - Rewriting as placing the direction encoded as `.type` of initial/vertex headed to terminal.
 Where terminal is undecided (from the perspective of `.terminal`, can recursively be the case for any of these.) - So .initial is VERTEX, .self is TERMINAL, which means this .terminal returns ...
 (Basically abstraction layer fitting the structure - See [[2024-03-28]] note.)

+With some possible physics connections here as well:
+Then energy conservation (if it holds up),